What are the rights of parents?

 Maintaining family ties is made easier nowadays.
 You can do it even without physically visiting.
 Of course that would be better, but if that is not possible, there are alternatives.

-The Hadith below indicates that it is a major sin to sever family ties.
-That is of course the general rule.
-In addition to the ties with parents, this also includes others (grandma, grandpa, uncles, aunts, etc.).
+The Hadith below indicates that it is a major sin to cut family ties, which is of course the general rule.

 The Prophet (ﷺ) said: "He who severs family ties will not enter paradise."
 [Sahih Muslim 2556b]